sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

 ADLS Integration
 ================

-Fire Insights integrated with azure data lake storage, once configured you can use the filesystem for accessing data from it.
+Fire Insights is integrated with Azure data lake storage.
+Once configured you can use the filesystem for accessing data from it.

-Below are the steps to Configured adls using managed identity
+Below are the steps for configuring Fire Insights with ADLS using managed identity.

-Managed identity allow the users to access the azure resources without hardcoding any credentials in code.
+Managed identity allow the users to access the Azure resources without hardcoding any credentials in code.

 System identity need to be enabled
 -----------------------------------

-System identity need to be enabled on vm where Fire Insights is running or need to be install
+System identity needs to be enabled on the VM where Fire Insights is installed.

 .. figure:: ../_assets/configuration/identity.PNG
    :alt: adls